Latin America Vacation

-Following breakfast at your hotel, join your guide for a half-day exploration of ancient Inca temples, Spanish churches and the surrounding ruins of Sacsayhuaman, Qenko, Puca Pucara and Tambo Machay.
-The remainder of the afternoon is free for your own explorations, your guide will be happy to direct you to shops, museums, markets, and restaurants where you can shop, dine and explore on your own later this afternoon.
+Following breakfast at your hotel, join your guide for a half-day exploration of ancient Inca temples, Spanish churches, and the surrounding ruins of Sacsayhuaman, Qenko, Puca Pucara, and Tambo Machay.
+The remainder of the afternoon is free for your own explorations, your guide will be happy to direct you to shops, museums, markets, and restaurants where you can shop dine and explore on your own later this afternoon.

 Lima & Departure to Quito

-Transfer to Cusco airport for flight to Lima, where you will remain at the airport for ongoing connections.
+Transfer to Cusco airport for a flight to Lima, where you will remain at the airport for ongoing connections.
 Arrive in Quito and transfer to Patio Andaluz, a lovely converted colonial mansion located in the heart of the city’s historic center.

 About Patio Andaluz